luyuanfan/cloud-project/text/lit-review.md

 1. We want to exploit the stream abstraction in QUIC, annotate flows by their expected length, and build a scheduling policy that favors shorter streams over longer streams.
 2. QUIC is newer, more timely and does not yet include the scheduling mechanism we aim to design.

+## QUIC: A UDP-Based Multiplexed and Secure Transport (RFC9000)

+> RFC (Request for Commments): is a series of publication that documents and standardizes protocols of the Internet.
+>
+> Below are quotes from the RFC

+Streams are identified within a connection by a numeric value, referred to as the stream ID.
+A stream ID is a 62-bit integer that is unique for all streams on a connection (from Section 2.1.
+Stream Types and Identifiers).

+**Importantly** Stream multiplexing can have a significant effect on application performance if resources allocated to streams are correctly prioritized.
+QUIC itself does not provide a mechanism for exchanging prioritization information.
+Instead, it relies on receiving priority information from the application. **A QUIC implementation SHOULD provide ways in which an application can indicate the relative priority of streams** (from Section 2.3: Stream Prioritization).

+- Example: In an HTTP/3 session using QUIC, a browser might open one QUIC connection to a web server and create separate *streams* for different resources belonging to the same page.
+For example, one stream for the HTML file, others for CSS stylesheets, JavaScript files, and images.
+Each stream is transmitted independently, even in the same established connection.
+Therefore, if a packet from the image stream is lost, it does not block the delivery of the HTML or CSS streams.

+In short, we want to add a mechanism in the INET-QUIC implementation of QUIC that allows applications indicate the relative priority of streams.

 ## pFabric: minimal near-optimal datacenter transport

 Extensive research has been done in TCP scheduling that takes in consideration of shorter v.s. longer flows.

+The premise is that short flows are more latency sensitive than longer flows.
+For example, a short flow would be an HTTP page request or a small API call fetching user profile data; a long flow would be a database backup or a video upload.
+Typically, shorter flows are for tasks that are more interactive with users.
+Therefore, users would immediately notice the delay (10-20 microseconds get expanded to tens of milliseconds).

-The paper points out that short flows in data centers are extremely latency-sensitive, yet in traditional TCP-based data center, they suffer from high completion times because they get queued behind large background flows.
+The paper points out that short flows in data centers are extremely latency-sensitive, yet in traditional TCP-based data center, they suffer from high completion times (FCT) because they get queued behind long flows.
+Recent research (as of 2013) has only tackled this problem through rate control.
+In contrast, pFabric considers *both* rate control and scheduling.
+Specifically:

-pFabric’s key contribution is a near-optimal transport design: It assigns each flow a priority value (typically based on remaining flow size or deadline), which is inserted into every packet header.
-In this set up:
-- Switches maintain very small buffers and always serve the highest-priority packets first.
-If the buffer becomes full, they drop the lowest-priority packet.
+- Priority: end-hosts put a single number in the header of every packet that encodes its priority (e.g., the flow's remaining size, deadline).
+This priority is set to each flow.
+    - When a new packet arrives and the buffer is full, if the incoming packet has lower priority than all buffered packets, it is dropped; else, the lowest priority packet in the buffer is dropped and replaced with the incoming packet.
-- End-hosts start sending at full rate and only back off if persistent packet loss occurs.
+- Rate control: Initially sent at line-rate (maximum rate that the network interface can handle), and would reduce rate if persisting packet loss happens.

-We take inspiration from assigning priorities to packets and want to bring this idea to TCP’s newer counterpart — QUIC.
+We take inspiration from assigning priorities to packets and want to bring this idea to TCP's newer counterpart — QUIC.

 ## Exploiting stream scheduling in QUIC: Performance assessment over wireless connectivity scenarios

-`TODO`
+Does something we want to do but it's in a wireless network type of setting.
+We care more about a typical datacenter setting with commodity nodes and such and such?

 ## Reference